gilbertVirgo/chl-bookmarks-waveform-video/README.md

 make install # this took AGES!
 ```

-You have to install ffmpeg, but build it alongside librsvg (to handle the SVG images).
+You have to install ffmpeg, but build it with librsvg (to handle the SVG images)—this is the `./configure ..` line.
 The docs for this were terrible—or at least _I_ couldn't find them.
 I eventually got it working though.

 In my folder of .svg images, I ran this command...